abel-gr/warehouse-robot/README.md

 ## Realistic Simulation

 CoppeliaSim is a realistic robotics simulator where you can develop robots from scratch.
-It also has a Python Api which you can use to bring intelligence to your robot.
-In our case we have combined Computer Vision and Robotics to create robot which is able to carry two packages at the same time, and identify them.
-Ideal for warehouses or factorys.
+It also has a Python API which you can use to bring intelligence to your robot.
+In our case, we have combined Computer Vision and Robotics to create a robot that is able to carry two packages at the same time and identify them.
+Ideal for warehouses or factories.

 ### Precise kinematics